blog posts

 Loops are used in programming to repeat a specific block of code.
 In this tutorial, you will learn to use the while and do… while loops in Java programming.

 Rings are what make computers interesting machines.
 Suppose you have to print a sentence 50 times on the screen.
-You can do this 50 times using the print command (without using a ring).
+You can do this 50 times using the print Command (without a ring).
 How do you want to print a sentence a million times?
 So you have to use the rings.

 While loop in Java